ozkary/ozkary.github.io/_posts/2024/2024-10-30-data-engineering-process-fundamentals-hands-on-exploration-discovery-phase.md

 ---
-title: "Decoding Data: A Journey into the Discovery Phase - Data Engineering Process Fundamentals"
+title: "A Hands-On Exploration into the discovery phase - Data Engineering Process Fundamentals"
 excerpt: " we will delve into the essential building blocks of data engineering, placing a spotlight on the discovery process.
 From framing the problem statement to navigating the intricacies of exploratory data analysis (EDA) using Python."
-last_modified_at: 2024-01-31T13:00:00
+last_modified_at: 2024-10-30T13:00:00
 header:
-  teaser: "../assets/2024/ozkary-data-engineering-process-decoding-data-with-discovery.png"
+  teaser: "../assets/2024/ozkary-data-engineering-process-hands-on-exploration-discovery-phase.png"
-  teaserAlt: "Decoding Data: A Journey into the Discovery Phase - Data Engineering Process Fundamentals"
+  teaserAlt: "A Hands-On Exploration into the discovery phase - Data Engineering Process Fundamentals"
 tags:
   - code
   - cloud